subottimale/Fault35/README.md

 # Fault35
-Custom case and plate files for Vault35 pcbs from MechVault https://mechvault.net/
+Custom case and plate files for Vault35 pcbs from MechVault (https://mechvault.net/) and community
 <br />
 <br />
 Case is two piece, top mount.
 Designed for 3DP.